zq99/pgn2data/README.md

     result = pgn_data.export()
     result.print_summary()

-This processes the two pgn files in the specified list and exports them to file called "output.csv".
+The above code will process the two pgn files (file1 and file2) and export them to a file called "output.csv".

+## Examples

+The folder 'samples' in this repository, has some examples of the output from the library.

+You can also go [here](https://www.kaggle.com/datasets/zq1200/magnus-carlsen-lichess-games-dataset) to see a Kaggle project that converted all of Magnus Carlsen's online Bullet games into CSV format.

 ## Columns

-This is a list of the columns in each dataset:
+This is a full list of the columns in each output file:

 ### Games File